 The addition of

 once a plan was agreed upon and upstream IDL issues were resolved:

 repository outside the HTML Standard.

 Integration into HTML then went rather smoothly:

 As discussed in Changes, normative changes to a WHATWG standard requires tests, usually submitted to web-platform-tests.
 At a high level, these tests should strive to:

-In case of a conflict among the community of contributors, the editor decides.
-However, the editor is expected to go to significant length to resolve disagreements.
+In case of a conflict among the community of contributors, the editor is expected to go to significant length to resolve disagreements.
 In the end, they make a judgment call to pick the best option they believe will have multi-implementer support.

 Implementations can always override the editor by implementing something else.
 Whenever that happens a breakdown in communication has taken place that the community should seek to overcome and find ways to prevent it from happening again.